Quality assurance procedures: Section D

 The revalidation event will consist of discussions between the panel and representatives of the course team.

-The Assistant Registrar or nominee will prepare a report of the event.
+The Head of Quality Assurance or nominee will prepare a report of the event.
 The report will be noted by the University’s Teaching and Learning Committee.

 D7.
 Validation of individual modules to be delivered on a distance learning basis